codingEzio/codingezio.github.io/src/230202-On-Layoff.md

 > Resources that I need to digest and extract the ideas from
 <!-- toc -->

-> Eventually, these would be merged into dedicated topics like *Curated Life Advice*
+> Eventually, these would be merged into posts like [230202 Curated Life Advice](https://codingezio.github.io/230202-Curated-Life-Advice.html), or to each of their own topics

 ## Discussion